ngxuandat/ngxuandat/README.md

 ### Hi there 👋

-## 🌱 I’m currently learning basic machine learning methods, deep learning, and behavioral economcis
+## 🌱 I’m currently learning basic machine learning methods, deep learning, and behavioral economics.

+I have a [website](https://ngxuandat.github.io/blog/) too!
 <!--
 **ngxuandat/ngxuandat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.